 What to expect after breast surgery

-The length of your hospital stay will depend on the type of breast surgery you have and how well you recover.
-Most people are able to walk around and shower the day after surgery.
+How long you stay in hospital will depend on the type of surgery you have and how well you recover.
+Most people can walk around and shower the day after surgery.
 If you have any questions about your recovery, ask the doctors and nurses caring for you.
 Many people are referred to a breast care nurse for information and support.

 Tubes and dressings

 You may have one or more drainage tubes in place to remove fluid from the surgical site.
 These may remain in place for up to 10 days, depending on the type of surgery.
 A dressing will cover the wound to keep it clean, and it will usually be removed after about a week.

 Some people are discharged from hospital with drains still in place, but this will depend on your situation and your doctor's advice.
 Nursing staff will teach you how to manage the drains at home, or you may be referred to a community nurse or your GP.

 While you are in hospital, you will be advised to move your legs when you are in bed to help prevent blood clots, and to get up and walk around when you are able.
 You may have to wear elastic (compression) stockings or use other devices to help prevent blood clots in the deep veins of your legs (deep vein thrombosis or DVT).
 Your doctor might also prescribe medicine that lowers the risk of clots.

 You will be given pain relief through an intravenous (IV) drip, via an injection, or as tablets, and you will be given pain medicine when you go home.
 Any bruising and swelling at the surgery site will usually settle down in 2-3 weeks.

 Breast surgery may change the appearance of your breast, and this can affect how you feel about yourself (self-image and self-esteem).
 You may feel a sense of loss if you've had a mastectomy and find that your sense of identity or femininity has been affected.
 It is normal to grieve the loss of your breast.